 |PCI compliance fee:||$15-$25 per month|

 WorldPay’s pricing, rates, and fees will vary by merchant and whether or not the merchant signed up for services through a reseller or directly through WorldPay.
 Based on a few reports, it appears that merchants are more likely to experience higher rates and longer service agreements by signing up directly with WorldPay instead of through a reseller.
-This is likely because WorldPay gives resellers pricing and contract flexibility, which allows them to offer better deals to merchants if they choose to do so.
+This is probably because the company gives resellers pricing and contract flexibility, which allows them to offer better deals to merchants if they choose to do so.

 Merchants considering a WorldPay merchant account should read the contract (available below) carefully because the standard service agreement is for three years with automatic one-year renewals if written notice is not given within 90 days of the service expiration.
 If merchants cancel while under contract they may experience a $95-$495 cancellation penalty.
-Additionally, WorldPay appears to charge a PCI Compliance fee of $15-$25 per month, which is above average for the industry.
+Additionally, the company appears to charge a PCI Compliance fee of $15-$25 per month, which is above average for the industry.
 Merchants are also reporting an annual fee of $69 for what looks like an IRS 1099 reporting fee.
-The potentially high cancellation fee, auto-renewing contract, and high compliance fees are the factors that greatly lower WorldPay’s rating in this section.
+The potentially high cancellation fee, auto-renewing contract, and high compliance fees are the factors that greatly lower the company’s rating in this section.

 |Key Points – Complaints & Service|